 Apart from St. Patrick’s Day, visiting Dublin is the best thing to do in Ireland in March.
 You’ll get good deals on hotels and there will be significantly less crowds at the main attractions.
 Here is a sample of some brilliant things to do in Dublin in March.

 Admission is free!
 There are 3 museums: Art, Archaeology and Natural History.
 Details of each are here.
 My personal favourite is the National Museum of Archaeology.

-This museum is fascinating and holds some wonderful artifacts from the Stone Age to the Viking Era and so much more.
+This museum is fascinating and holds some wonderful artefacts from the Stone Age to the Viking Era and so much more.
 One of the most standout items on display must be the ‘bog bodies‘; creepily well-preserved bodies dating back over 2,500 years.